jsenv/core/docs/users/a_scope.md

 Finally jsenv promotes standards and does not impose any constraints on your files or the code written inside.
 This helps your code to be portable to other environment(s).

-One example of being standard: You can have multiple HTML file in your source code.
-This flexibility allows code to:
+One of the main strengh of jsenv, relying on standard, is the ablity to have multiple HTML file in your source code.
+This flexibility allows to:

 - Have more than one entry point
 - Experiment things in independent files